 I truly believe that unlocking the power of the dyslexic mind begins with an understanding of its strength and then learning how to harness and incorporate those strengths into everyday life.

 This article has been broken into 2 parts.
 If you would like to read more what big picture thinking has to do with learning to read make sure you read part 2 of this article on our Parent Portal.

-The Reading Switch is a Visual Phonics, Learn to Read Program for Children with Dyslexia and Other Reading Related Difficulties.
-Register for your free 30 day trial today!
+The Reading Switch is a Dual Code Reading Program for Children with Dyslexia and Other Reading Related Difficulties.
+Register for your free trial today!